-Above right: Sergeant Mark taking us around the grounds of Fort
+Above right: That's Sergeant Mark taking us around the grounds of Fort

 Lincoln.
-He gave us a great tour of the Custer House, which is in the background.
+He gave us a great tour of the Custer House, in the background.

-was torn down in the 1890s).
-They've filled it with a lot of the original furniture and the inside is well worth a tour.
+(the original house was torn down in the 1890s), it contains the original furniture and is well worth a tour.

-Above center: The barracks of Company I, 7th Cavalry at Fort Lincoln.
+Above right: The barracks of Company I, 7th Cavalry at Fort Lincoln.
 The 66 men in this company were led by Captain

 interesting bio was that of blacksmith Gustave Korn who, after the battle, nursed Keogh's horse, Comanche, back to health.
 Comanche was the U.S. cavalry's